Minerals Technologies raises Amcol bid for second time

 Lazard is the lead financial adviser to Minerals Technologies, while Cravath, Swaine & Moore LLP is serving as the legal counsel.
 JPMorgan is also acting as a financial advisers, Minerals Technologies said.

-Minerals Technologies first raised its offer for AMCOL, which has a market capitalization of about $1.5 billion, to $42.50 on February 24 after which Imerys increased its bid to $42.75.
+Minerals Technologies first raised its offer for Amcol, which has a market capitalization of about $1.5 billion, to $42.50 on February 24 after which Imerys increased its bid to

 Minerals Technologies initially offered $42 per share on February 14, topping the rival's $41 offer.